 When a runner crosses his starting line, he begins a losing battle against losing.
 You’re racing against the fickle figures of competitors’ personal bests, seemingly relentless distances and gushes of impatient time in which to finish.

-These days – when everything goes just right – are rare.
+Then when everything goes just right are rare.
 “Most of the time you wish them to be there.
 It doesn’t come often,” he admits.
 That’s the nature of personal records, they’re distant thresholds only attainable at legendary summits of effort.
 “We’re still waiting for those moments, still waiting for another good day,” says Ramaala.

 South African triathlon upstart James Cunnama was not having a good day.
 He was up against 2 500 athletes in the Florida Ironman competition when a hissing puncture yanked the momentum from the bicycle beneath him.
 With 30km of the leg still to go – his hopes of victory were deflated and his bike was rendered a temporary unicycle.

-The puncture had thrown him out of the lead group and set his time back by five minutes – an eon in Ironman terms.
+The puncture threw him out of the lead group and set his time back by five minutes.
 He felt the tiredness hit him.
-It was the last race of very long season.
-He’d won three consecutive races before this one and pushed himself to his limit.
+It was the last race of very long season, winning three consecutive races before this, he had reached his limit.
 “I went to Florida not really sure if I had anything left in the tank,” he says.
-His recent hat-trick made him a favourite; a win from the 27-year-old wasn’t surmised, it was expected.
+Plus, his recent hat-trick made him a crowd favourite; a win from the then 27-year-old (now 33) wasn’t surmised, it was expected.

 “I thought, you have a free swing – if you don’t win you can say you just had a puncture, it’s one of those things.
 But if you do win, everyone’s going to look at you as the hero because you overcame a puncture.
-It was one of those everything-to-win-and-nothing-to-lose situations where you can dig really deep and just let it flow.”
+It was one of those ‘everything to win and nothing to lose’ situations where you can dig really deep and just let it flow.”
+And so he did.

 He fixed the tyre and finished the cycling leg.
 Then, while running a 2:43 marathon, he overtook a dozen competitors in front of him and won the race.
 “It ended up being one of the best days I’ve had.”

-Aside from the absence of pressure to win, Cunnama already had the confidence that he could take his body to prizewinning lengths.
+Cunnama already had the confidence that he could take his body to prize winning lengths.
 “I had run a 2.43 in the Ironman distances earlier, so I did have that mental belief that I could run a 2.43 if everything went well, and that I could, after my puncture, run down the 12 guys in front of me and beat them all.”

-At a powerlifting meet in March last year, Roberts didn’t miss a single lift the entire day.
-In powerlifting you have three turns in each of the usually three contested lifts – squat, bench press and deadlift – and he completed all nine attempts.
+At a powerlifting meeting in March 2011, Roberts didn’t miss a single lift the entire day.
+In powerlifting, you have three turns in each of the usually three contested lifts – squat, bench press and dead-lift – and he completed all nine attempts.
 By the end of the day he had set personal records in each lift, and the sum of those lifts was a world record for the 140 kilogram weight class.